emijrp/awesome-wikipedia/README.md

 ## Frameworks and libraries

 * [MediaWiki Utilities](https://github.com/halfak/Mediawiki-Utilities) - It extracts and process data from MediaWiki installations, slave databases and XML dumps.
+* [Wikidata Toolkit](https://github.com/Wikidata/Wikidata-Toolkit) - Open source Java library for using data from Wikidata and other Wikibase sites.

 ## See also